Welcome to Rainer's

 Overland Mail Baghdad Haifa Pages

 Much has been written about the Overland Mail Baghdad-Haifa in both philatelic books and many contemporary publications.
-Nevertheless, this private postal transport company is unknown to many philatelists despite the famous publication The Overland Mail via the Syro-Iraqi Great Desert by Norman J. Collins with Zvi Alexander and Norman Gladstone (BABIP Monograph, 1990).
+Nevertheless, this private postal transport company is unknown to many philatelists despite the famous publication The Overland Mail via the Syro-Iraqi Great Desert by Norman J. Collins with Zvi Alexander and Norman Gladstone (BAPIP Monograph, 1990).
 Since that book was published, much new information has arisen.
 However, since this area is not widely popular among collectors, a revision and re-publication of the book is unlikely at present.
 To make the new findings public, they will be published as they arise here on the web site.

 Short Historical Introduction

 The Nairn Transport Company was formed, as the name indicates, by Norman Nairn and driver / mechanic Gerald Nairn, young New Zealander brothers who served at the Royal British Army in the Middle East during World War I. After the war, the two brothers remained in the Middle East and noted the possibilities a transport company through the Syro-Iraq desert could offer.

 After intensive planning, and with the support of the trader family Nasser, a transport company was opened on October 18, 1923 in Haifa and Beirut.